-My computer institute had declared a break of 2 months and I had nowhere to go.
+My computer institute had declared a break of 2 months, and I had nowhere to go.
 I had all the time to myself.
 The experiment started.

 I started being aware of myself while I ate, while I bathed, while I studied, or while I cleaned the courtyard.

-It was a completely unheard of and strange experience for me and I was kind of enjoying it.
-It was sort of an adventure.
-Then I intensified my efforts to take the experiment to the next level.
+It was an adventure for me.
+And then I intensified my efforts to take the experiment to the next level.
 One more thing needed to be done-I was supposed to lie down in a comfortable position.
 Close my eyes and focus on breathing.
 Then I needed to imagine that my energy was contracting.